ZcashFoundation/zebra/README.md

 - Experimental Tor support is disabled until [Zebra upgrades to the latest `arti-client`](https://github.com/ZcashFoundation/zebra/issues/5492).
 This happened due to a Rust dependency conflict, which could only be resolved by `arti` upgrading to a version of `x25519-dalek` with the dependency fix.

-## Future Work

-We will continue to add new features as part of future network upgrades, and in response to community feedback.

 ## Documentation

 The Zcash Foundation maintains the following resources documenting Zebra: